 No Foul Smell or Taste

 Unless there’s a chemical polluting your water which is actually extremely dangerous, a smell or taste alone is unlikely to make you sick.
 However, there are many benefits you can receive from merely staying hydrated, and if having a weird smell or taste associated with your water makes it more difficult for you to drink water, that could be an excellent reason to look into a water filtration system.
+A faucet water filter system is one of the easiest ways to get filtered drinking water straight from your faucet.

 Chlorine is put into drinking water to disinfect it.
 Chlorine, when dissolved in water, breaks down into hypochlorous acid, which is toxic to some microorganisms that (when in water that is eventually drunk) can cause sickness in human beings.
 Therefore, a little bit of chlorine is usually a good thing!
 However, when there’s too much chlorine, or if someone in your home is allergic to it, removing the chlorine through an activated charcoal system will likely be beneficial.